radancyco/radancyco.github.io/uid/code-standards/index.md

 ### 9.1 New Window Links

 Inappropriate use of spawning new windows may actually *confuse users or make the experience unnecessarily complex or unpleasant*.
-Some mobile devices even cap out the amount of windows one can have open.
 There are, of course, [some good reasons](https://css-tricks.com/use-target_blank/) to spawn new windows, but for the most part, the decision to open a link in a window should almost always be left up to the end user to decide.

 <div id="a11y-new-window" class="callout accessibility" markdown="1">

 <h2>Accessibility & New Windows</h2>

-Inndicating that a new window can be opened, can help avoid creating a confusing or disorienting experience for all users.
+Inndicating that a new window can be opened can help avoid creating a confusing or disorienting experience for all users.
 This is especially true for those users who may be using assitive technology to navigate your site or application.
 There are a few ways to do this.
 Here is one example:

 </div>